pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

     as *items*, under the *body* level.
 These clauses are intended to contain text that can be read by both parties.

+The structure of this particular clauses is explained at the eContracts Specification

 Minimal example of a SXP Contract
 ---------------------------------